jpalardy/jpalardy.github.io/_posts/2016-05-04-awk-tutorial-part-2.markdown

 * match a line with any operator
 * use built-in variables, both in conditions or in blocks
 * use your own variables, for all other needs
-* control what happens at the beginning and the end or your script
+* control what happens at the beginning and the end of your script
 * skip lines or exit early